About Our School

 There is a strong commitment to community interaction.
 Our school recognises the importance of parents taking an active part in their children’s education.
 Parent involvement throughout the school is strong with assistance being given in classroom programmes, library, sports activities, transport, and school consultation processes.
 A growing number of parents offer their time once a week to provide mentoring for individual students with needs.
 We also have many parents involved in a very active PTA.

-Our school has a very positive relationship and effective liaison with the other education institutions in the area.
-We belong to the Otākaro Community of Learning (COL) also known as our Kāhui Ako.
+Our school has a good liaison with the other education institutions in the area.
+We belong to the Otākaro Community of Learning (COL) also know as our Kāhui Ako.
 The majority of our pupils continue on to Shirley or Chisnallwood Intermediates.
 We have very close liaison with Avonside Girls’ and Shirley Boys’ High Schools.

-There is an after school OSCAR programme which is located in the Avon Hub Spartan Room, adjacent to our school on North Parade.
+There is an after school OSCAR programme which is located in the Avon Hub building on North Parade.
 We also have access to another after school programme, Gen Z, to take the overflow of students who need after school care.
 Children for the Gen Z programme are picked up from school by van and taken off site.